bshelburn/kickstarter-analysis-challenge/README.md

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/84201082/123518244-077abf00-d673-11eb-8c36-0579e6c78bab.png)
 Utilizing the Kickstarter data we first converted the Date Created column to show only the year of campaign launchg by using the = YEAR() function: =YEAR([@[Date Created Conversion]]).
 A Pivot Table was placed in the newly created Theater Outcomes by Launch Date sheet.

 Both the Parent Category and newly converted Years columns were used filters for the data set.
-The Outcomes column was placed into the Columns portion of the pivot table, the Date Created was designated as the table Rows, and Outcomes was again placed in the Values.
+The Outcomes column was placed into the Columns portion of the pivot table, the Date Created was designated as the table Rows, and Outcomes was again placed in the Values with a Count assignment.
+The Outcomes columns were limimted to only Successful, Failed, and Canceled which ommited the Live category.

+The Parent Category filter was then set on Theater which included the subcategories of Plays, Musicals, and Spaces.
+Our analysis included all years split by month which required no modification of the filter.
+Results were the organized in descending order which placed Successful in the left most results column followed by Failed and Canceled.

+Once the data set was checked for accuracy against the original data set the table was selected and a line Chart with Markers was inserted into the same worksheet and given the title of "Theater Outcomes Based on Launch Date" (inserted above).

 ### Analysis of Outcomes Based on Goals
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/84201082/123518280-2ed18c00-d673-11eb-8fe1-9d1e1c69aa04.png)